apalessandro/Curvatura/README.md

 # Curvatura
 A Mathematica library for tensor calculus and dynamical evolution in General Relativity.

-As an example, let's try to calculate the Ricci and Einstein tensors in an expanding universe.
+As an example, let's try to calculate the curvature tensors in an expanding universe.

-In order to compute the curvature tensors, we need to define a metric and a set of coordinates.
+In order to do that, we need to define a metric and a set of coordinates.

 An isotropic and homogeneous universe is described by the Friedmann-Robertson-Walker metric.
 In spherical coordinates, this is
 ```math